JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * These are languages designed with FP in mind from the start
 * Key features include
   - Immutable variables by default
-  - Libraries have immutable data structures
+  - Libraries have immutable aka persistent data structures (immutable lists, trees, maps, etc)
   - Full higher-order functions (can pass and return functions to functions), currying, anonymous (`fun x -> ...` functions), etc.
   - Often also includes pattern matching and type inference, but also may be dynamically-typed
-* Note that you may see the term "persistent data structure", we have been calling these "pure functional" or "immutable" data structures.
-* There are roughly two "schools"
+* There are two major "schools" of FP today
-    - ML school: static types, type-directed programming, type inference, polymorphism, pattern matching (OCaml, Standard ML, ReScript, Haskell, F#, Elm, etc)
+    - ML school: static types, type-directed programming, type inference, polymorphism, pattern matching (OCaml, Standard ML, ReScript, Haskell, F#, Elm, Scala, etc)
-    - Lisp school: dynamically typed: more flexible but no type-directed programming (Lisp, Scheme, Racket, Clojure, etc)
+    - Lisp school, dynamically typed: more flexible but no type-directed programming (Lisp, Scheme, Racket, Clojure, etc)
-* All of these functional languages should be very easy to learn now that you know OCaml.
+* All of these true functional languages should be very easy to learn now that you know OCaml.

 ## ML Dialects

 * OCaml .. perhaps you have heard of that? :-)
 * Standard ML is another variant of ML, but it has limited popularity these days
-* F#, ReScript, and Elm are other ML-descended languages we cover briefly now
+* F#, ReScript, Elm, and Haskell are other ML-descended languages we cover briefly now

 ### F#